Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue

 Pumpkin Caramel Bars with Marshmallow Meringue

-Where to start on the deliciousness of Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue?!
 This pumpkin base is pulled from the pages of The Cookie Book.
 I had forgotten how delicious it was/is…and it is beyond words.
 Soft, airy, beautiful crumb.
 Everything you’re looking for in a bar cookie that’s really a cake…if we’re being honest here.

 Next up is a nice layer of salted caramel smeared over the top of the cooled cake.
 It’s not too thick, so the bars aren’t overwhelmingly sweet.
 But just the right amount of, well, caramel…in all its glory.

 Not to be too casual about anything these days, we couldn’t stop there.
 We had to add a THICKKKKKK layer of marshmallow meringue to the top.
-The crowning glory is the toasted-ness of it all.
-Have we talked about how much fun a kitchen torch is?

 The Baker’s Guide to Measuring Flour